Wren6991/RISCBoy/Readme.md

 Once ISIM is installed, you should be able to do the following:

 ```
-cd fpgaboy
 . sourceme
 cd test
 ./runtests
 ```

 which will run all of the HDL-level tests.
+Software tests will require the RV32IC toolchain.
 You may need to adjust some of the paths in `sourceme` if ISIM is installed in a non-default location.
 To debug a test graphically, run its makefile directly:

 ```
-cd ahbl_arbiter
+cd system/helloworld
+make compile
 make gui
 ```